ROCm/HIP/docs/understand/programming_model.rst

 threads.
 Execution on multiple streams may be concurrent but isn't required to be.

-Asynchronous APIs involving a stream all return a stream event which may be used to synchronize the execution of multiple streams.
+Asynchronous APIs involving a stream all return a stream event, which can be used to synchronize the execution of multiple streams.
 A user may enqueue a barrier onto a stream referencing an event.
 The barrier will block activity on the stream until the operation related to the event completes.
 After the event completes, all